rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

 system properly.

-I usually turn the iron on, put on work clothes, go for water to wet sponge, do some other small preparations - the moment the iron is put to work, it is already hot and ready to work!
+I usually turn the iron on, put on work clothes, go for water to wet sponge, do some other small preparations - and voila, it is already hot and ready to to solder!

 ## Power-On/Power-Off
-Once I have read an instruction for the university electronics laboratory, where among other this was this statement: "Tools like CRT oscilloscope and soldering irons are not really intended to be switched on/off constantly: when you come in, you turn them on, when you end your session, you turn them off".
+Once I have encountered an instruction for some university electronics laboratory, where I have found the following rule: "Tools like CRT oscilloscope and soldering irons are not really intended to be switched on/off constantly: when you come in, you turn them on, when you end your session, you turn them off".
 Really, constant power recycling does not make any good to to your soldering iron due to constant heating/cooling (expansion/shrinking) process.

 Do not worry about tip - if you keep it tinned and clean of flux/chemical residues, nothing will happen to it.
-During 5-6 hour soldering session - not frequent, but still - my Antex CS-18 is constantly "on" - nothing has happened to it yet, and I am still using the same tip!
+During my 5-6 hour soldering session - not frequent, but still - my Antex CS-18 is constantly "on" and nothing has happened to it yet, and I am still using the same tip!

 ## Damp Sponge vs Brass Wool
 Again, look at the PACE videos - for me it is clear, that the best practice is to use **both**.
 Follow the sequence "brass wool - damp sponge - soldering", and you will always be fine.
-If only one thing is possible for you, take into account:
+If you want to use either of this things, take into account:

 - damp sponge is a better against chemical residues and smaller contamination, which is left after desoldering
 - brass wool is better against stronger and larger contamination, like accidentally melted plastic, also cleaning the whole tip body is possible

-Also, after tip tinning and wiping it with damp sponge, it looks a little bit brighter, then after a brass wool ball :)
+From my experience, after tip tinning and wiping it with damp sponge, it looks little bit brighter, then after a brass wool ball :)

 One precaution about damp sponges, which look like quite reasonable